The Good, the True, and the Beautiful A Neuronal Approach Jean-Pierre Changeux, Laurence Garey

 Placing these essences within the characteristic features of the human brain's neuronal organization, the author addresses unsolved questions in neuroscience today.
 What is it to "perceive" something?
 How are we aware of our own existence?
 If we truly integrate the disciplines of neuroscience, biology, human science, and the history of civilization, what will we learn about our species?
 With imagination and deep insight, Changeux illuminates the evolution of the brain and deciphers what new developments in neuroscience may portend for the future of humanity.

-Jean-Pierre Changeux was chair of cellular communication at College de France for 30 years and is a member of the French Academy of Sciences.
-He has written more than 600 scientific articles and several books, including Neuronal Man.
+Jean-Pierre Changeux held the Chair of Cellular Communication at the Collège de France for thirty years, and is a member of the French Academy of Sciences and a foreign associate of the U.S. National Academy of Sciences.
 He lives in Paris.
-Laurence Garey is a noted translator of books on neuroscience from French and German to English.
+Laurence Garey is a neuroscientist and noted translator of books on neuroscience from French and German to English.
 He lives in Perroy, Switzerland.

 "Based on the latest neuroscience, these up-beat lectures by Jean-Pierre Changeux are a constant delight.
 He explains how our brains are wired to find the Good (by reason), discover the True (by science), and admire the Beautiful (by cultural selection).
 His sources range widely, from Plato to Magritte, John Locke to Prince Kropotkin.
 With this book, Changeux assumes the mantle of Denis Diderot."—Gerald Weissmann, author of Epigenetics in the Age of Twitter

 “Few successful scientists are capable of thoughtful reflection on the significance of their science.
 But Jean-Pierre Changeux is an exception.
 He is a practicing philosopher of science in the best and broadest sense of the term.
 This is a must read.”—Antonio Damasio, University Professor, David Dornsife Professor of Neuroscience and Director, Brain and Creativity Institute, University of Southern California